ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 }
 ```

-We are all set, we can create a token, and we can introspect and get a valid:true response, we can now configure API Connect who is going to do the same introspect call.
+We are all set, we can create a token, and we can introspect and get a *valid:true* response, we can now configure API Connect who is going to do the same introspect call.

 ### Create the OAuth Provider in API Connect
-We have decided to create the OAuth Provider in the Cloud Manager, it could have been at an organisation level.
+We have decided to create the OAuth Provider in the API Connect Cloud Manager using the Cloud Management Console, it could have been at an organisation level uisng the API Connect Manager.

 As previously, click on Resources, then OAuth Providers.
 Click Add button selecting Third Party OAuth Provider on top left.
 Enter: